vijay-ss/spotify-recommender/README.md

 ## Feature Engineering

-As we can see below, the ratio of favourite tracks to non-favourite tracks is heavily imbalanced, so I opted oversample the minority class to provide more balance.
+As we can see below, the ratio of favourite tracks to non-favourite tracks is heavily imbalanced, so I opted oversample (SMOTE) the minority class to provide more balance.
 This will prevent the ML model from predicting most songs as the majority class (i.e. non-favourite).

 - Non-Favourite: 232,670 songs
 - Favourite: 55 songs